20jmeyer/iris-recognition/edp2139_jtm2217_nab2217_IrisRecognition.README.md

 image through histogram equalization on 32x32-sized blocks.
 However, we found that performance was better by simply performing histogram equalization once on the image as a whole.

+### IrisReconition.py

+**<span style="color: red;">Run Instructions</span>**
+In order to run this file, please
+* Insert the CASIA database as a folder named "database" into the `iris-recognition` directory.
+* In your command line (ensuring that you are in the `iris-recognition` directory), run the command `python IrisRecognition.py`.
+* After these two steps are performed, the outputs will be tables printed in the console and figures that will open automatically.

+The IrisRecognition.py file contains the following functions:

+`main()`

+* This function does not accept any arguments, but runs the entire project.

+This function follows the below logic:
+* Processes all of the images, and stores them into training and test sets.
+In order to obtain the class labels, the images IDs are extracted by taking the first 3 digits of each image file name.
+* In the following order, `IrisLocalization.py`, `ImageNormalization.py`, `ImageEnhancement.py`, and `FeatureExtraction.py` are all run.
+This essentially serves as a processing pipeline where the irises are first localized, normalized, enhanced, then converted to a 1D feature vector.
+More detailed descriptions for each of these files are contained below.
+* These four files are run on both the training and the test sets.
+* If these four files have already been run once, there is no need to do it again.
+The function will simply load in pre-saved feature vectors for both the train and the test sets, obtained from running the pre-processing pipeline the first time.
+* Next, an LDA model is fit to the training set (both the reduced and non-reduced feature vectors).
+We use these models to perform dimensionality reduction on the training set, as well as the test set so that there is no information leakage.
+* For each distance type (L1, L2, and cosine) the reduced feature vectors in the training set are assigned to the iris with the closes match based on similarity.
+This is done by running the functions contained in `IrisMatching.py`, which are described in further detail below.
+* For each number of dimensions we wanted to try reducing to [30, 60, 80, 100, 107], as well as for each distance type (L1, L2, and cosine) the reduced feature vectors in the training set are assigned to the iris with the closes match based on similarity.
+This is done by running the functions contained in `IrisMatching.py`, which are described in further detail below.
+For the test set, similarity scores, class labels, and Correct Recognition Rates are stored in lists for plotting later.
+* Performance evaluation for Correct Recognition Rate is performed by running functions from `PerformanceEvaluation.py` on the stored lists of metrics.
+A more detailed description of the functions contained in this file are detailed below.
+* Performance evaluation for False Match Rate and False Non Match Rate is performed by running functions from `PerformanceEvaluation.py` on the stored lists of metrics.
+A more detailed description of the functions contained in this file are detailed below.

 ### FeatureExtraction.py
 The FeatureExtraction.py file contains the following functions: